How will I be Supported to Succeed?

 However, if we agree that there was a circumstance which you could not have done anything about, we will apply one of the following outcomes:

 - If you have submitted your work within one week of the deadline, and its accepted, it will be marked and counted as if it had been submitted on time.
-This does not affect your ability to submit any first assessments up to 5 working days late for a capped outcome.
+This does not affect your ability to submit any first assessments up to one week late for a capped outcome.
 Please see Academic Regulations.

 c.
 If you have passed your assessment but the Award Board judges that your circumstances have caused your overall outcomes to be affected, for example, if your score is very different to your other modules and has impacted on your degree classification, it may exceptionally allow you to be reassessed.